smirarab/sepp/README.UPP.md

 `python <bin>/run_upp.py -h`

-The general command for running TIPP is:
+The general command for running UPP is:

 `python <bin>/run_upp.py -s <unaligned_sequences>`

-By default, this will automatically select 1,000 sequences to be in the backbone set, generate a PASTA alignment and tree, and then align the remaining sequences to the backbone alignment.
+This will run UPP(Default) as described in the main paper.
+This will automatically select up to 1,000 sequences to be in the backbone set, generate a PASTA alignment and tree, and then align the remaining sequences to the backbone alignment.
 UPP can also be run using a configuration file.
-Sample configuration files and input files can be found under test/unittest/data/upp/.
-Change to that directory to run SEPP on the sample files.
-To run using command options, run

 The main outputs of UPP are two alignment files, <prefix>_alignment.fasta and <prefix>_alignment_masked.fasta.
 The  <prefix>_alignment.fasta file is the alignment of the unaligned sequences.
 The <prefix>_alignment_masked.fasta is the masked alignment file; non-homologous sites in the query set are removed.

 The secondary outputs are the backbone alignment and tree (always named as pasta.fasta and pasta.fasttree).

-To run a small test example with 1,000 sequences, run the following command:
+Sample configuration files and input files can be found under test/unittest/data/upp/.
+Change to that directory to run UPP on the sample files.
+To run UPP(Fast) on a small test example with 1,000 sequences, run the following command from the test/unittest/data/upp/ directory:

 `python <bin>/run_upp.py -s initial.fas -B 100`